FAForever/wiki-pages/Play/Learning/Learning-SupCom.md

 [Training Channel in FAF Discord](https://discord.gg/VzZgSZFwuX) - a place to ask questions and learn things

-[Active Trainers Contact Page](https://forum.faforever.com/topic/1112/active-trainers-contact-page?_=1625168761049) - a list of trainers
+[Trainer Team About Me Page](https://forum.faforever.com/topic/8752/trainer-team-about-me-page/3?_=1738314404051) - a list of trainers and a quick summary about them

 ## Additional Reference Materials
 This section is for specific information on units, game mechanics and other facts and numbers which are useful to know when playing Forged Alliance.